daszeal/daszeal.github.io/about.md

 Most of my posts on this site will be sharing some of my findings or learnings, though I may throw in some random physics, astronomy, or gaming related topics that I find interesting.

-I usually post pics of my progress in stock Kerbal Space Program.
+I usually post pics of my progress in stock Kerbal Space Program, but might throw in some other things.

 Also a Minecraft 1.9+ PvPer, untested, main gamemodes being Vanilla/Crystal and SMP.